metalsoft-io/metalcloud-sdk-go/docs/CreateNetworkDevice.md

 HasOobMgmtIpv4Address returns a boolean if a field has been set.

-### GetPrimaryWanIpv6SubnetPoolId

-`func (o *CreateNetworkDevice) GetPrimaryWanIpv6SubnetPoolId() float32`

-GetPrimaryWanIpv6SubnetPoolId returns the PrimaryWanIpv6SubnetPoolId field if non-nil, zero value otherwise.

-### GetPrimaryWanIpv6SubnetPoolIdOk
+### SetOobMgmtIpv4AddressNil

-`func (o *CreateNetworkDevice) GetPrimaryWanIpv6SubnetPoolIdOk() (*float32, bool)`
+`func (o *CreateNetworkDevice) SetOobMgmtIpv4AddressNil(b bool)`

-GetPrimaryWanIpv6SubnetPoolIdOk returns a tuple with the PrimaryWanIpv6SubnetPoolId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrimaryWanIpv6SubnetPoolId

-`func (o *CreateNetworkDevice) SetPrimaryWanIpv6SubnetPoolId(v float32)`

-SetPrimaryWanIpv6SubnetPoolId sets PrimaryWanIpv6SubnetPoolId field to given value.
+ SetOobMgmtIpv4AddressNil sets the value for OobMgmtIpv4Address to be an explicit nil

-### HasPrimaryWanIpv6SubnetPoolId
+### UnsetOobMgmtIpv4Address

-`func (o *CreateNetworkDevice) HasPrimaryWanIpv6SubnetPoolId() bool`
+`func (o *CreateNetworkDevice) UnsetOobMgmtIpv4Address()`

-HasPrimaryWanIpv6SubnetPoolId returns a boolean if a field has been set.
+UnsetOobMgmtIpv4Address ensures that no value is present for OobMgmtIpv4Address, not even an explicit nil
 ### GetOverwriteWithHostnameFromFetchedSwitch

 `func (o *CreateNetworkDevice) GetOverwriteWithHostnameFromFetchedSwitch() bool`